OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Introducing My Contrarians.md

 > In my field, we lost faith in humans and designed our systems and institutions on a basis of mistrust of the average person.
 That has left us with congenitally flawed institutions that often do a lot of damage.
 It turns out that if you flip that assumption and start with a belief that most (though not all) people are trustworthy, you get much better results — and very different solutions.

-In this section of the U22 talk, I frame the notion of Contrarians:
+In this short section of the U22 talk, I frame the notion of Contrarians:

 <iframe width="560" height="315" src="https://www.youtube.com/embed/CaEch3vxGGM?si=05bEqy4Yabu81XYb" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>

 To pick up the story, please head to my description of the Contrarian named [[Contrarian Harrison Owen|Harrison Owen]], the first of five whose stories and heresies I tell in this series.

 As you'll see in this short series, Contrarians are masters of [[Rethink Constraints|rethinking constraints]].
+They are also the foundations of [[Design from Trust]].

+A confession or warning: only one of the five Contrarians I profiled in this talk is a woman; the rest are oldish white men.
+In part this is because I chose the stories I knew best from among my larger collection of Contrarians, and also was biased toward the few that I've met in person.

 If you read this far, a treat: In [my online Brain](https://www.jerrysbrain.com/), you'll find all my Contrarians [here](https://bra.in/4jrdQp), where you can see them in their greater context.